ISS is available virtually and in-person Mondays-Fridays during business hours.

 If you wish to apply for a PGWP, you must do so within 180 days from the first date you receive official written confirmation of completion of studies (either Senate meeting date or letter from Service Point, whichever comes first).
 You can apply for your PGWP as soon as you have proof of completion of your program requirements.
-You do not have to wait the 180 days to apply.
+You do not have to wait for 180 days to apply.

 Within the 180 days from the date you apply for your PGWP, you must hold or have held a valid Study Permit.
 If your study permit expired prior to you receiving proof of completion of studies, you will not have the full 180 days from proof of completion of your studies to apply for your PGWP.